annaesvensson/yellow-language/readme.md

 ## How to make a translation

-When you install a website you are greeted with a hello.
-You can [translate the English language file](https://raw.githubusercontent.com/annaesvensson/yellow-language/refs/heads/main/translations/english/english.php) if a language is missing.
-This will show you which text lines and text fragments are available.
+When you install a website you are greeted with a hello and see a selection of possible languages.
+You can [translate the English language file](https://raw.githubusercontent.com/annaesvensson/yellow-language/refs/heads/main/translations/english/english.php) if your language is missing.
+The language file will show you which text lines and text fragments are available.
 A maintainer takes care of everything else.
 Did you make a new translation?
 Fork this repository.
 Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.

 Alternatively you can [create an issue](https://github.com/annaesvensson/yellow-language/issues) and copy/paste the language file.